 For this challenge, I headed to nearby 24th Street in Noe Valley to hit the Whole Foods, Walgreens and bank, all within a two-block radius.
 As on the first day, I limited myself to one hour.

 The American Red Cross recommends you keep on hand at least one gallon of water per person per day, for three days.
 For me, my wife and daughter, that’s nine gallons.
-At 89 cents-a-gallon, I was able to cross that off the list for under 10 bucks.
+At $0.89 a gallon, I was able to cross that off the list for under 10 bucks.
 Felt like a pretty good deal.

 Next up: granola bars.
 Lots of options, of course, so I went for variety, making sure to accommodate my wife’s request for those that are peanut-butter flavored.
 The venison sea salt pepper bars looked classy, if somewhat pricey, so I decided to indulge.